wcc19940308/friendly-github-intro/README.md

 ❤️

 ***
-We have a living [Etherpad](https://public.etherpad-mozilla.org/p/2016-07-22-friendly-github-intro) for the workshop here - Github Workshop, July 22nd, 2016.
+We have a living [Etherpad](https://public.etherpad-mozilla.org/p/2016-07-22-friendly-github-intro) for the workshop on July 22nd, 2016.
 ***

 # Beginners guide to version control with git